 Summary

-We believe the GDPR regulations are a good step forward in protecting the personal data of users and a step forward for a better and safer internet, and therefore happily embrace it.
-If you have an audience in the EU do not neglect this regulation and verify you are using Opinion Stage in a way that complies with it.
+The GDPR is a significant step forward in protecting the personal data of users and a move toward a better and safer internet.
+If you have an audience in the EU, please do not ignore this regulation and ensure that you are using Opinion Stage in a manner consistent with it.

 For more information, please refer to our Privacy Policy & Terms of Service.